- Hydrogen peroxide is a mild antiseptic commonly used to treat minor cuts and prevent infection

 Using hydrogen peroxide on the face

 Use caution when applying hydrogen peroxide to your skin.
 It can bleach your hair, so keep it away from your eyebrows and your hairline.
-Also, keep the solution away from your eyes, as it could irritate them.
+Also, keep the solution away from your eyes, as it could cause a burning sensation or pain.

 Should you use it on a popped pimple?

 Popping a pimple creates a small, open wound on the skin.
-Therefore, putting something like hydrogen peroxide on a popped pimple could slow the healing process and encourage a scar to form.
+Putting hydrogen peroxide on it could slow the healing process and cause a scar to form.

 The primary side effect of using hydrogen peroxide for acne is skin irritation.
 Hydrogen peroxide can cause irritation, blisters and burns, especially in an undiluted or higher concentration.
 It’s also possible to have an allergy to hydrogen peroxide, so patch-test your skin before use.

 Why does hydrogen peroxide turn white on the skin?

 Hydrogen peroxide turns white because of a chemical reaction that occurs when it comes into contact with the skin.
 The solution oxidizes, and the resulting oxygen bubbles create a white, foamy appearance.